-Last month, the Court of Appeal applied the largest ever reduction in UK divorce history and decreased the wife’s £45 million award to £25 million.
+In the landmark case of Standish v Standish [2024] EWCA Civ 567, the Court of Appeal applied the largest ever reduction of a financial award in UK divorce history, decreasing the wife’s £45 million award to £25 million.

 Mr Standish had a highly successful career in financial services, generating the majority of his asset base before the relationship began.
 The parties started cohabiting in 2004, married in 2005 and later had two children together.
 Mrs Standish was a homemaker throughout the parties’ relationship and Mr Standish retired in 2007.